Certifications / Cloud

 The next layer of edge defense is AWS WAF.
 The Web Application Firewall monitors incoming traffic for common application vulnerabilities like SQL injections or cross-site scripting.
 You can set up included rules sets or allow, block, or log on flagged traffic.
 WAF integrates with CloudFront to protect your apps before the traffic ever makes it to your EC2 instances.

 Next comes AWS Shield.
 This service detects and blocks DDoS attacks.
 Shield has a Standard tier, which everyone gets for free and is enabled for all your EC2 instances, CloudFront distributions, and ELBs.
-Shield Advanced adds advanced protections for more elaborate attacks and gets you access to the Shield Response Team, kinda like the Avengers but for DDoS attacks instead of Thanos.
+Shield Advanced adds advanced protections for more elaborate attacks and gets you access to the Shield Response Team, kinda like the Avengers but for hackers instead of Thanos.

 Finally, we’ll look at AWS Inspector.
 For any bad traffic that does make it through the edge, we must shore up the next line of defense with hardened OSes and applications.
 These layers are only strong if we monitor them for common vulnerabilities or CVEs.
 Inspector scans your EC2 instances, looking for and reporting on CVEs.